brian-liu-24/scikit-learn2/doc/modules/compose.rst

 remaining rating columns.
 The transformed values are appended to the end of the transformation::

-  >>> from sklearn.preprocessing import MinMaxScaler
+  >>> from sklearn1.preprocessing import MinMaxScaler
   >>> column_trans = ColumnTransformer(
   ...     [('city_category', OneHotEncoder(), ['city']),
   ...      ('title_bow', CountVectorizer(), 'title')],